enfogroup/aws-cdk-compliance/README.md

 # Introduction

-Tagging and resource standards using the CDK.
+Tagging and compliant resource using the CDK.
+This package is yet to hit version 1.x, you might encounter issues.

 This package is tied to Enfo and its customers.
 Enfo is a [Managed Service Provider](https://aws.amazon.com/partners/programs/msp/) for AWS.
 You can of course use the package without being a customer, but the tags might have no effect depending on your AWS organization setup.

 ## Installation

-The package should be installed a dependency.
+The package should be installed as a dependency.

 ```bash
 npm install @enfo/aws-cdkompliance --save